 - Method: Explain how the data were collected and analyzed, and report statistical significance.

 - Results: Describe what was discovered, and answer research question(s).

 - Discussion and Conclusions: Describe the implications of the study for practice, policy, and/or future research, address limitations, and make recommendations.

 - Acknowledgements: Recognize those who helped with the research but are not authors.

 - Supplementary Material: Additional resources may include raw data, video, or audio.

-Read Understanding the Publishing Process: How to Publish in Scientific and Medical Journal or Understanding the Publishing Process: How to Publish in Scholarly Journals for more information.
+Read Understanding the Publishing Process: How to Publish in Scientific and Medical Journals (no longer available online) or Understanding the Publishing Process: How to Publish in Scholarly Journals for more information.